 As I am more familiar with US regulations, let's look at those as an example of why you don't want to use a VPN based in the USA.

 - The United States has extremely powerful surveillance programs active at all times.
 These include direct taps into the internet infrastructure.
 They are used for bulk data collection aimed at acquiring every bit of information possible about everything that flows across the internet.
 Numerous government agencies have access to this information.

-- The US government has long (and forcing) had in place programs like PRISM, which use private US firms to help the government in mass surveillance and bulk data collection.
+- The US government has long had in place programs like PRISM, which use private US firms to help the government in mass surveillance and bulk data collection.